Obama says U.S. will provide South Korea any help needed in ferry accident

 WASHINGTON President Barack Obama on Thursday expressed condolences to the families of the victims of the South Korean ferry sinking and said the U.S. military will provide the country with any help it needs to perform rescue operations.

-Rescuers are battling strong waves and murky waters as they search for hundreds of people, many of them teenagers, who are still missing after the boat capsized about 12 miles off the country's southwestern coast.
+Rescuers are battling strong waves and murky waters as they search for hundreds of people, many of them teenagers, who are still missing after the boat capsized about 12 miles (20 km) off the country's south-western coast.
 The vessel was bound for the holiday island of Jeju with passengers and crew of 475.

 The death toll is 14 people, but 282 passengers remain unaccounted for.
 Among the ship's passengers were 340 children and teachers from the Danwon High School in Ansan, a suburb of the capital, Seoul.